xspanger3770/ZejfSeisServer/README.md

 **__Tutorial is work in progress!__**

-If you want to try this project yourself, firstly you will need to setup the Arduino and the seismometer itself.
-Tutorial can be found here: https://github.com/xspanger3770/ZejfCSeis/tree/main/arduino

-After that, the easiest way to get ZejfCSeis is to clone this repository locally.
+The easiest way to get ZejfCSeis is to clone this repository locally.

  ```
 git clone git@github.com:xspanger3770/ZejfCSeis.git